SJ23 Tech Tip E11, (Updated 2024-11-21) Bob Schimmel

 The factory stern light was removed from the transom and the hole capped with a colour matching disk of fibreglass as it is too difficult to do an epoxy and colour matching gel coat repair in this tight space.
 Besides, this way I can always reinstall the light if I have to.
 I can finally place my foot here!

 My bench testing verified it unnecessary to regulate the power to the circuit.
 While the light intensity is slightly less at 11V, (virtually a dead battery), the reduced intensity is barely perceptible 1/2 KM away.
 Besides, a regulator would complicate the design and draw more power.
 If you want to be picky about equal illumination of all LEDs, test each at 11V and measure the light output with a photometer, then use similar performing LEDs together.
 There was no pretext to design a "2 NM" (3 KM) light with my design.
 At the time of fabrication Panache was moored in a 1/2 KM wide bay where that range is not required and the brightness of a 2 NM light would be annoying to the cottage owners.
-But if the number of LEDs are doubled this design can easily be a 2 NM light, albeit with double the power.
+But if the number of LEDs are doubled, this design can easily be a 2 NM light, albeit with double the power.
 Having said this, the light is visible 2 KMs away on a clear calm night.
-There is a slight reduction in light if you are 2 NM away, between 2 beams.
-This is due to the DIP LEDs that radiate in a ~200 beam.
-Up close this is barely visible.
-The beams are cast across the water in a horizontal pattern similar to a lighthouse with a Fresnel lens.
-For this reason, ensure that the mounting staff is perfectly vertical to cast a flat circle of light across the water.
+There is a slight reduction in light intensity if you are 2 NM away, situated between 2 beams of light.
+This is due to the DIP LEDs that radiate light in a ~200 cone beam of light.
+Within 1/2 mile this is barely visible.
+The beams are cast across the water in a horizontal pattern similar to a Fresnel lens.
+For this reason, its important to mount the staff perfectly vertical to cast a flat circle of light across the water.

 CASE ASSEMBLY - The PVC potable water components are available at a home improvement or plumbing shop.
 For a stiff mast I selected the 1/2" ID, thick wall tubing and removed the outside printing with fine sandpaper so it looks presentable mounted on the boat.
 For the LED housing at the top I used a 2" OD end cap with a matching size base.
 All 3 fit together quite nicely.
 Cut off all but 1/4" of the threaded portion of the base so the remaining thread functions as a lip to support the circuit board.
 Drill a hole through the base to fit the mast to.
 Make sure it fits snug over the tube and is held with epoxy.
 Bevel the top inside circumference of the mast (tube) to a smooth ridge for the power wires that will go down.
 Drill some 1/8" ventilation holes through the base.
 The cap is clamped to the base with a threaded brass rod down the center.
 Because it goes through the circuit board, the top of the rod is insulated with heat shrink.
 Since the light is permanently mounted on the transom the 1/8" rod extends through the top as a bird spike.
 Last thing I need is poop covering the light sensor.
 Click here for case assembly.